joshbegley/nyt-latest/README.md

 **Roger Goodell lauds Saints' transparency on connection to archdiocese**\
-`Associated Press story revealed franchise members' support of Catholic Church in wake of abuse scandal.`\
+`Multiple reports revealed franchise members' support of Catholic Church in wake of abuse scandal.`\
 https://nytimes.com/athletic/6109606/2025/02/03/saints-emails-catholic-church-priests-sex-abuse-scandal/

 **Ryan Hartman suspended 10 games: What it means for him and the Wild**\